selectel/terraform-provider-selectel/website/docs/r/dbaas_kafka_datastore_v1.html.markdown

   * `disk_type` - (Optional) Volume type.
 Available values are `local` and `network-ultra`.
 The default value is `local.` Learn more about volumes for [Kafka](https://docs.selectel.ru/en/cloud/managed-databases/kafka/volumes/).

 * `firewall` - (Deprecated) Remove this argument as it is no longer in use and will be removed in the next major version of the provider.
-To manage a list of IP-addresses with access to the datastore, use the [selectel_dbaas_firewall_v1](https://registry.terraform.io/providers/selectel/selectel/latest/docs/resources/dbaas_firewall_v1) resource.
+To manage a list of IP-addresses with access to the cluster, use the [selectel_dbaas_firewall_v1](https://registry.terraform.io/providers/selectel/selectel/latest/docs/resources/dbaas_firewall_v1) resource.

-* `config` - (Optional) Configuration parameters for the datastore.
+* `config` - (Optional) Configuration parameters for the cluster.
 You can retrieve information about available configuration parameters with the [selectel_dbaas_configuration_parameter_v1](https://registry.terraform.io/providers/selectel/selectel/latest/docs/data-sources/dbaas_configuration_parameter_v1) data source.

 * `logs` - (Optional) Name of an existing or a new log group in the [Logs](https://docs.selectel.ru/en/logs/about-logs/) service.
 The name must start with the prefix 's/dbaas/'.
 It can contain uppercase and lowercase letters, digits and symbols (underscore, hyphen, forward slash, period and hash).
 The name cannot exceed 512 symbols.
 For example, s/dbaas/My-first-group.
 Learn more about [Logs](https://docs.selectel.ru/en/managed-databases/kafka/logs/).

 * `security_groups` - (Optional) List of security groups.
-If no security group UUIDs are specified when creating the datastore, a default security group will be created and its UUID will be assigned automatically.
-A datastore must have at least one security group.
-Learn more about security groups for [Kafka](https://docs.selectel.ru/en/managed-databases/kafka/network-access-control/#security-groups-in-managed-databases).
+If no security group UUIDs are specified when creating the cluster, a default security group will be created and its UUID will be assigned automatically.
+A cluster must have at least one security group.
+Learn more about [security groups](https://docs.selectel.ru/en/managed-databases/kafka/network-access-control/#security-groups-in-managed-databases).

 ## Attributes Reference

-* `status` - Datastore status.
+* `status` - Cluster status.

-* `connections` - DNS addresses to connect to the datastore.
+* `connections` - DNS addresses to connect to the cluster.

 ## Import

-You can import a datastore:
+You can import a cluster:

 ```shell
 export OS_DOMAIN_NAME=<account_id>